Apprentices – FAQs

 For absence in excess of 7 days a doctor’s certificate will be needed.
 You will not be able to return to work unless deemed fit by your Doctor.

 Do I get paid if I am off sick?

 You will not get paid if you are off sick.
 You will only receive statutory sick pay if you are off for 4 or more days in a row.
 You will only receive this if certain criteria are met.

-How many days’ holiday do I have?
+How many days’ annual leave do I have?

-How do I book holiday?
+How do I book annual leave?

 Even if you are on holiday you must complete a timesheet and get it authorised by your site supervisor and submit it no later than 11am on Monday to firstname.lastname@example.org.

 What happens if I need to attend a doctors or dentist appointment?

 These appointments should be made outside of working hours where possible or as a minimum at the start or the end of the working day.
 This time must be requested through your host employer/college tutor and Shared Apprenticeships .
 You must give at least 24 hours’ notice and provide proof of your appointment.